Return home to Gentle Giant Tour History

 Sep.
-8, 1972 SB New Orleans, Louisiana - Municipal Auditorium Although one track from this concert has seen official release, the remainder of the recording resides with the band.
+8, 1972 SB New Orleans, Louisiana - Municipal Auditorium Although one track from this concert has seen official release, the remainder of the recording exists but has not been available.

 Apr.
-5, 1974 AUD Munster, Germany - Munsterlandhalle This is a second, totally different recording than the available one listed in Part A. Although a few minutes of it appear on the GG AT THE GG DVD, the rest is now believed to reside with members of the band.
+5, 1974 AUD Munster, Germany - Munsterlandhalle This is a second, totally different recording than the available one listed in Part A. A few minutes of it do appear on the GG AT THE GG DVD, however, accompanying some video of the same concert.

 Nov.
 22, 1974 AUD St. Gallen, Switzerland - Kongresshaus Schutzengarten